ruprekhab/credit-risk-classification/README.md

 # credit-risk-classification
 ## Purpose of the analysis:
 The objective of this analysis is to train and evaluate a machine learning model to classify loans as either 'healthy' or 'high-risk' based on borrowers' financial data.

+## Files and Folders:
+credit_risk_classification.ipynb: Jupyter Notebook containing the complete machine learning model analysis, including data preprocessing, training, evaluation, and results. lending_data.csv: The original dataset with borrower financial details used for training and testing the model. installed_packages.txt: A list of all installed Python packages in the environment to ensure reproducibility and consistent execution across different setups.

 ## About the Dataset:
 The dataset contained the following financial information of the borrowers:
 * Loan size